Pseudo-effective and numerically flat reflexive sheaves: Reflexive sheaves

 where $B_j(z)$ are matrices of holomorphic functions.
 The induced quasi-psh functions outside the divisor $E$ over $(S^m \sigma^* \cF / \tors)^*$ are of the form

-Since the inverse is given by the adjugate of the matrix divided by its determinant, $\tilde{w}_m$ is locally bounded from above near the divisor. \end{proof} The inverse direction is in general false.
-Let $\cI_A \to \cO_X$ be the inclusion with codimension of $A$ at least 2.
-Then $\cI_A$ is not strongly psef while $\cO_X$ is.
-The inclusion is isomorphic over $X \setminus A$. \begin{myprop} Let
+Since the inverse is given by the co-adjoint of the matrix divided by its determinant, $\tilde{w}_m$ is locally bounded from above near the divisor. \end{proof} The inverse direction is in general false.
+To get a counter-example, we consider an inclusion $\cI_A \to \cO_X$ where $A$ is an analytic set of codimension at least 2.
+Then $\cI_A$ is not strongly psef, while $\cO_X$ is.
+However, the inclusion is an isomorphism over $X \setminus A$. \begin{myprop}{\it Let

 be an exact sequence of torsion free sheaves.
-If $\cF, (\det(\cQ))^{-1}$ are strongly psef and $\cS$ is reflexive, then $\cS$ is strongly psef. \end{myprop} \begin{proof} We have $S= \bigwedge^{s-1}S^* \otimes \det S$ where $s$ is the rank of $S$ outside an analytic set $A$ of codimension at least 2.
+If $\cF, (\det(\cQ))^{-1}$ are strongly psef and $\cS$ is reflexive, then $\cS$ is strongly psef.} \end{myprop} \begin{proof} We have $S= \bigwedge^{s-1}S^* \otimes \det S$ where $s$ is the rank of $S$ outside an analytic set $A$ of codimension at least 2.
 Assume that all three sheaves are locally free outside $A$.
 We have a surjective bundle morphism over $X \setminus A$

 where $r$ is the rank of $\cF$.
 Since $\cS$ is reflexive (hence normal), the morphism extends as a morphism of sheaves over $X$.
 By (4) of Proposition 4, $\bigwedge^{r-s-1} \cF/\mathrm{Tors} \otimes (\det \cQ)^{-1}$ is strongly psef.
 By (1) of Proposition 4, the image of this sheaf morphism is strongly psef.
-Since the image ans $\cS$ are isomorphism over $X\setminus A$, by Proposition 5, $S$ is strongly psef. \end{proof} \begin{myprop} Let $\cF$ be a strongly psef torsion free sheaf of rank $r$.
-Then $\det(\cF)$ is a psef line bundle. \end{myprop} \begin{proof} By (4) of Proposition 4, $\wedge^r \cF/\mathrm{Tors}$ is strongly psef.
-Since $\wedge^r \cF/\mathrm{Tors}$ and $\det(\cF)$ is generic isomorphism, by Proposition 5, $\det(\cF)$ is a psef line bundle. \end{proof} \begin{myprop} Let $\cF$ be a strongly psef torsion free sheaf with $c_1(\cF)=0$.
-Then $\cF^*$ is a strongly psef reflexive sheaf. \end{myprop} \begin{proof} The fact that $\cF^*$ is reflexive is purely algebraic.
+Since the image ans $\cS$ are isomorphism over $X\setminus A$, by Proposition 5, $S$ is strongly psef. \end{proof} \begin{myprop}{\it Let $\cF$ be a strongly psef torsion free sheaf of rank $r$.
+Then $\det(\cF)$ is a psef line bundle.} \end{myprop} \begin{proof} By (4) of Proposition 4, $\wedge^r \cF/\mathrm{Tors}$ is strongly psef.
+Since $\wedge^r \cF/\mathrm{Tors}$ and $\det(\cF)$ is generic isomorphism, by Proposition 5, $\det(\cF)$ is a psef line bundle. \end{proof} \begin{myprop}{\it Let $\cF$ be a strongly psef torsion free sheaf with $c_1(\cF)=0$.
+Then $\cF^*$ is a strongly psef reflexive sheaf.} \end{myprop} \begin{proof} The fact that $\cF^*$ is reflexive is purely algebraic.
 Outside an analytic set of codimension at least 2, $\cF$ is locally free.
-Over this open set, we have isomorphism
+Over this open set, we have an isomorphism